FlerAlex/certradar-cli/README.md

 A command-line tool for certificate transparency search and SSL/TLS security analysis.

+## Why CertRadar CLI?

+Built by the team behind [CertRadar.net](https://certradar.net) and [SSLGuard.net](https://sslguard.net) - used in production to monitor thousands of certificates.

 ## Features

 - **Certificate Transparency Search** - Find certificates issued for any domain via crt.sh